 The overall objective of these projects is to illuminate the role of hydrogen bonding, hydrogen tunneling, electrostatics, and conformational motions, as well as the impact of distal mutations, in enzyme reactions.
-Movies of hydrogen tunneling in LADH and DHFR are available below.
+Movies of hydrogen tunneling in DHFR are available below.

 Our simulations suggested the concept of a free energy landscape for enzyme catalysis and the significant role of equilibrium, thermal conformational motions that lead to sampling of configurations conducive to chemistry.